 Your endeavor to build a knowledge management system for your employees can come to fruition only when you use the right knowledge base software.
 Looking at the numerous options available online today, it’s easy to get swayed.
-Here are a few things that you should look out for before taking the final call:
+Here are a few things that you should look out for before making the final call:

-- An online text editor that lets you write, edit and upload content easily.
+- An online text editor that lets you write, edit, and upload content easily.

 - Anytime, anywhere accessibility - so that your employees can access information anytime and from anywhere.

 - Conditional access - that help you set certain rules and conditions regarding the visibility of your content.

 - Fonts, themes, and designs - to help you create a knowledge base that appeals to your audience.

 - Intuitive reports - so that you know how your knowledge base is performing, which articles are the most popular, and which are the ones that need improvement.